Samsung Galaxy Watch 7 vs Galaxy Watch 6: Not much of an upgrade

 The Galaxy Watch 6 introduced a brand new way to swap bands, and Samsung achieved that while still allowing compatibility with the old-style Galaxy Watch bands.
 That said, we weren't too impressed with the new button-release system, as the button was somewhat small and hard to press.

 What's more, the default silicone bands Samsung provided with the Galaxy Watch 6 were a bit too stiff and did not wrap around your hand that well, making them sit awkwardly on the wrist.
-We hope this year Samsung introduces upgraded bands with a better design, although no leaks have pointed to such changes just yet.
+Well, the issue persists with the Watch 7, although it at least comes with a selection of new, colorful bands, like the Ripple band.

 Software & Features

-• Get a holistic view of your health: A new "Energy Score" will provide daily insights into your overall well-being.
+• New "Energy Score" provides daily insights into your overall well-being.

 • Personalized workouts: Galaxy AI will recommend personalized workout routines for seamless transitions between exercises, keeping your workouts engaging.